Funded Trader Markets

 IP and VPN Rules

 The firm employs geolocation tracking and IP analysis to enforce jurisdictional restrictions.
-Traders in prohibited countries (Cuba, Syria, Iran, Lebanon, Iraq, Yemen, North Korea, Cyprus) attempting access through VPN face immediate account termination and forfeiture of fees.
-Even in permitted jurisdictions, frequent VPN switching or data center IP usage (common with VPS services) triggers compliance reviews requiring proof of physical location.
-Traders using VPS for EA hosting must register static IP addresses with support prior to trading to avoid false-positive breach detection.
+Traders in prohibited countries attempting access through VPN face immediate account termination.
+Even in permitted jurisdictions, frequent VPN switching or data center IP usage triggers compliance reviews requiring proof of physical location.

 Conclusion

-Funded Trader Markets offers a technically sophisticated, trader-friendly environment distinguished by industry-leading profit splits and revolutionary on-demand payouts.
-However, the firm's B-Book operational model and equity-based trailing drawdown mechanics demand disciplined risk management unfamiliar to traders from static-drawdown competitors.
-Success requires accepting that unrealized profits immediately reduce available risk buffers—a psychological shift from traditional retail trading.
-For traders possessing systematic edge, strict risk controls, and comfort with B-Book execution, the 87/100 Bridge Score reflects legitimate opportunity.
+Funded Trader Markets offers a technically sophisticated, trader-friendly environment distinguished by industry-leading profit splits, revolutionary on-demand payouts, and critically—balance-based trailing drawdowns that trail only on realized profits.
+This mechanical distinction provides significant psychological and practical advantages over equity-based competitors, allowing traders to weather intraday volatility without liquidation.
+However, the permanent ratchet effect of rising drawdown floors requires disciplined profit management—traders must ensure realized gains justify the permanently reduced risk buffer.
+For traders possessing systematic edge and comfort with B-Book execution, the 87/100 Bridge Score reflects legitimate opportunity.
 Those seeking exchange-traded execution, hedge-friendly policies, or guaranteed stop-loss protection should explore alternative futures-focused firms.
-Ultimately, Funded Trader Markets rewards consistency and capital preservation over aggressive speculation, filtering professional-grade traders from gamblers through mathematical precision rather than arbitrary time constraints.
+Ultimately, Funded Trader Markets rewards consistency and strategic profit realization over aggressive speculation, filtering professional-grade traders from gamblers through mathematical precision rather than arbitrary time constraints.

 Final Verdict